anchor/tingle/ronn/tingle.8.md

 tingle was designed to take aggressive charge over an environment scaling many hundreds of heterogeneous systems, where the risk and cost of a single compromised system exceeded the likelihood and cost of a faulty update.
-Carefully orchestrated autonomous operation is possible with the aid of tools like Func or The Marionette Collective.

 If precise change management is a staple of your environment, ensure your local package repositories contain only those updates you are